 Unless otherwise provided in the applicable grant agreement, RSUs vest at the end of the second full year after the year of the grant and PSUs vest at the end of the second full year after the year of the grant based on a Performance Multiplier (described below).
-If and when cash dividends are paid on the Common Shares after the grant date and until the settlement of any LTIP awards, additional RSUs and PSUs ("Dividend equivalent RSUs and PSUs"), as applicable, will be granted to the LTIP award recipients equal to the product of the amount of the cash dividend per Common Share and the number of RSUs and PSUs granted pursuant to the LTIP awards.
+If and when cash dividends are paid on the Common Shares after the grant date and until the settlement of any LTIP awards, additional RSUs and PSUs ("Dividend Equivalent RSUs and PSUs"), as applicable, will be granted to the LTIP award recipients equal to the product of the amount of the cash dividend per Common Share and the number of RSUs and PSUs granted pursuant to the LTIP awards.
 This includes any Dividend Equivalent RSUs and PSUs granted after the original grant date but before the issuance of the cash dividend in question.
 The Dividend Equivalent RSUs and PSUs will be subject to the same terms and conditions, including vesting and settlement terms, as the original LTIP awards.

-At the discretion of the CG&C Committee, vested RSUs and PSUs can be settled and paid in cash, through the purchase of Common Shares on the open market or a combination of these alternatives or in the form of DSUs (see "5.1.6.4.
-Deferred Share Units").
+At the discretion of the CG&C Committee, vested RSUs and PSUs can be settled and paid in cash, through the purchase of Common Shares on the open market or a combination of these alternatives.

-The number of PSUs that vest at the end of the vesting period, which may be more or less than 100% of the PSUs granted, will be determined based upon a performance multiplier (the "Performance Multiplier") reflecting the achievement of one or more performance conditions as compared to a Performance Peer Group (see definition below), that is set at the time of the PSU grant.
+The number of PSUs that vest at the end of the vesting period, which may be more or less than 100% of the PSUs granted, will be determined based upon a performance multiplier (the "Performance Multiplier") reflecting the achievement of one or more performance conditions as compared to a Performance Peer Group (see definition below) set at the time of the PSU grant.

 For the purpose of determining the performance multiplier for the PSUs granted prior to 2014, the CG&C Committee established a "Performance Peer Group", which includes entities similar to Capstone in terms of sector focus, size and complexity, or similar in scope and size to what Capstone aspires to be.
-This group was comprised of:
+This group was composed of:

 - Algonquin Power & Utilities Corp.

-- ▶ Altagas Ltd.
+- Altagas Ltd.

 - Atlantic Power Corp.

 - Boralex Inc.

 - Capital Power Corp.

 - Enercare Inc.

 - Innergex Renewable Energy Inc.

-- ▶ Just Energy Group Inc.
+- Just Energy Group Inc.

 - Maxim Power Corp.

 - Northland Power Inc.

 - Primary Energy Recycling Corp.

 - Veresen Inc.

-The Corporation considers "Total Shareholder Return" as the difference, expressed as a percentage, between:
+The Corporation considers "Total Shareholder Return" as the